MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 * If RS5, have you set the reg key?
 Restarted the device afterwards?
 Are you using the plugin from MRTK?
 * If RS6/19H1 are you using the RS6/19H1plugin?
 Are you using latest plugin from RS6/19H1 builds.
 If oasis, did you set the reg key?
 * Is the QR Code version a supported version?
-We don't support the really high density versions like version 40.
+We don't support the high density versions like version 40.
 Nothing above version 10 is guaranteed, versions above 20 are not supported.
 * Are you close enough to the QR code?
 * How is the lighting?
 There is a known issue where detection becomes difficult when the QR code is on a dark background.

 ### What's the accuracy?

-When detected in a single frame, the size is expected to have at most a 1% error from the actual size, for example: a 10cm code might be up to +/- 1mm off in measured size.
-Under continuous detection, a code's position might drift around by up to +/- 2.5mm.
+When detected in a single frame, the size is expected to have at most a 1% error from the actual size, for example: a 10-cm code might be up to +/- 1mm off in measured size.
+Under continuous detection, a code's position might drift around by up to +/- 2.5 mm.
 Once you have moved out of detection range, a previous detection's position is up to the mercy of the map error.

 ### How close do I need to be to the QR code to detect it?

-This obviously depends on the size of the QR code, and also what version it is.
+The distance obviously depends on the size of the QR code, and also what version it is.

-* On Baraboo, for a version 1 QR code varying from 5cm sides to 25 cm sides, the minimum detection distance ranges from 0.25 metres to 0.5 metres.
-The furthest these can be detected from goes from about 0.5m for the smallest code to 2 metres for the bigger.
+* On Baraboo, for a version 1 QR code varying from 5 cm sides to 25-cm sides, the minimum detection distance ranges from 0.25 meters to 0.5 meters.
+The furthest QR Codes can be detected goes from about 0.5 m for the smallest code to 2 meters for the bigger ones.
-* On Oasis, these distances for the sizes are approximately halved.
+* On Oasis, these distances for the sizes are halved.
 * For any codes bigger, extrapolate - the detection distance for size increases linearly.
-For any code smaller, detection simply will not occur - 4-5cm is the smallest we can detect.
+For any code smaller, detection simply will not occur - 4-5 cm is the smallest we can detect.

 ### Why can't I read QR codes with logos?